 Dos and Don't of Furniture Shopping

 The classic Dos and Don'ts list are quick reads and easy to put together.
-Readers like them for their straight-forward information: do this, don't do that.
+Furniture blog readers like them for their straight-forward information: do this, don't do that.
 For shoppers with little experience buying furniture, a Dos and Don'ts list can be a great starting point.

 One way to do this piece is to frame it through how you imagine customers should shop for furniture.
 You might start with "Do take measurements of your space" and "Don't forget to measure the doors into the room(s) you're buying furniture for."
 Move the article through the sales process, offering easy tips such as "Do test sit on every couch/chair before buying" and "Don't be afraid to ask questions."